Adger, Alabama: Media

 Adger has numerous television and radio stations located in and around the cities of Birmingham and Bessemer.
 Newspapers for the area include the Birmingham News, The Western Star, and The Western Tribune.

 Religion

 Adger is home to several churches, including Adger Baptist, Adger Church of God, Adger Holiness, and Bible Comes to Life.
 Most facilities are new or updated and several of the churches combine each year for a Community Revival.

 Points of interest

 Adger is approximately 6 mi from WaterMark Outlet Mall and Alabama Adventure (formerly VisionLand).
 Alabama Adventure has rides, shops, attractions, and a Water Park.

 Adger is approximately 10 mi from a new state of the art shopping facility located along I-459 between Bessemer and McCalla.
 The shopping center will host a multiplex theater and several top name retailers.

 The Bessemer Civic Center, which hosts many concerts, homeshows, etc. is located at exit 108 along I20/59, and is approximately 7 mi from the heart of Adger.

-Adger is approximately 1.8 miles (2.9 km) from Blue Creek Campground, A small campground next to Blue Creek.